-Considerations in Gilenya® (fingolimod) patient selection
+Considerations in Gilenya[®] (fingolimod) patient selection

-Fingolimod is suitable for adult patients for the treatment of highly active RRMS.
+Fingolimod is suitable for adult and pediatric patients (≥10 years old) for the treatment of highly active relapsing remitting MS (RRMS).
 While many patients may be suitable for treatment, the following section highlights patients in whom fingolimod is contraindicated or not recommended.